zyedidia/perforator/README.md

 * A region is either active or inactive, it cannot be active multiple times at once.
 This means for recursive functions only the first invocation of the function is tracked.
+* Be careful of multiplexing, which occurs when you are trying to record more events than there are hardware counter registers.
+In particular, if you profile a function inside of another function being profiled, this will likely result in multiplexing and possibly incorrect counts.
+Perforator will automatically attempt to scale counts when multiplexing occurs.
+To see if this has happened, use the `-V` flag, which will print information when multiplexing is detected.

 # How it works